CleanroomMC/cleanroom-website/docs/groovy-script/mods/projecte/transmutation.md

 ## Description

-Converts an input blockstate into an output blockstate when right-clicked with by a Philosopher's Stone, with the abity to be converted into a different output blockstate when holding shift.
+Converts an input blockstate into an output blockstate when right-clicked with by a Philosopher's Stone, with the ability to be converted into a different output blockstate when holding shift.

 ## Identifier